DanielKneipp/aws-route53-global-dns/README.md

 Those are the main components of the code.
 Feel free to dive into the modules to see how they are implemented.
 Now let's jump into how to deploy this.

-#### Deploy
+### Deploy

-The very first thing need for this demo is a domain name.
-If you already have one, remember to configure the Registrar of your domain name to use Route53 as DNS server once the infrastructure has been deployed
+The very first thing needed for this demo is a domain name.
+If you already have one, remember to configure the Registrar of your domain name to use Route53 as the DNS server once the infrastructure has been deployed

 > In my case, I added the name servers assigned to the Hosted Zone as `NS` records for the `locals.domain_name` on Cloudflare.